UKHomeOffice/hocs-ukvi-complaint-schema/README.md

 ## Publishing

-When the repository is tagged this schema is currently published to both Artifactory and GitHub Packages.
+When the repository is tagged this schema is currently published to GitHub Packages.

 View the `.drone.yml` file for more information on the commands used in the pipeline and when this is triggered.